 Step One: Please choose service type and enter the location info.

-If you asked most people whether they have heard of a T1 line, most would tell you no. Even fewer yet could tell you how either work or the advantages of this service.
+If you asked most people whether they have heard of a T1 line, most would tell you no. Even fewer yet could say to you how either work or the advantages of this service.

-Cable internet was first introduced to the consumer market as a better alternative to DSL (Digital Subscriber Line).
-It was meant to be fast and more consistent but this proved to not always be the case.
+Cable internet was introduced to the consumer market as a better alternative to DSL (Digital Subscriber Line).
+It was meant to be fast and more consistent, but this proved not always to be the case.

-Consumer networks suffered from severely restricted and fluctuating download speeds depending on the local network and number of users online at any given time.
+Consumer networks suffered from severely restricted and fluctuating download speeds depending on the local system and number of users online at any given time.
 Generally speaking, only large corporations and internet service providers obtained the speeds initially promoted.

 Additionally, a T1 will often survive storms that will knock out cable connections.
 A cable client may be without their connection for days while a T1 line client that saw the value in the price of T1 will not suffer any lost productivity.
 How much is a day worth to you or your business?
-What if you were completely cut-off for three days, four days, maybe even a week?
+What if you were entirely cut-off for three days, four days, maybe even a week?
 Would the price of a T1 internet service seem worthwhile then?

 When deciding which option is best for you, be sure to consider the potential savings in productivity you can buy for the cost of a T1 line.
-If a dropped connection would cause you a major headache or a heavy hit on your bottom line, T1 is the obvious choice for best high-speed internet.
+If a dropped connection would cause you a major headache or a massive hit on your bottom line, T1 is the obvious choice for best high-speed internet.